-On October 31, 2022, Plaintiffs commenced this adversary proceeding challenging the 2020 BrandCo Transaction.
+On October 31, 2022, Plaintiffs commenced this adversary proceeding.
 The defendants are numerous Debtor and non-debtor entities (collectively, the "Defendants") that Plaintiffs allege orchestrated a scheme "to improperly manipulate Revlon's capital structure and strip hundreds of millions of dollars of collateral that should be available to secure Plaintiffs' claims in these bankruptcy cases."
 (Complaint ¶ 1).
 Plaintiffs ask the Court to unwind the 2020 BrandCo Transaction and restore the 2016 Term Loan Facility agent's first-priority liens on all intellectual property that Revlon used as collateral to facilitate the 2020 BrandCo Transaction.
-All Defendants have moved to dismiss the Complaint, with three separate motions before the Court (the "Motions"), filed, respectively, on behalf of defendants who are Debtors, 5 the Jefferies Defendants, 6 and the BrandCo Lenders.
+All Defendants have moved to dismiss the Complaint, with three separate motions before the Court (the "Motions"), filed, respectively, on behalf of Defendants who are Debtors (the "Debtor Defendants"), 6 the Jefferies Defendants, 7 and the BrandCo Lenders.
+8

-4 The Chapter 11 Cases are jointly administered under Case No. 22-10760.
+5 The Chapter 11 Cases are jointly administered under Case No. 22-10760.

-5 See Debtors' Notice of Motion to Dismiss the Adversary Complaint (ECF No. 15), and Memorandum of Law in Support thereof (ECF No. 16) (the "Debtors' MTD"); Declaration of Sean A. Mitchell in Support of Debtors' Memorandum of Law in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 17) (the "Mitchell Declaration"); Debtors' Reply in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 82) (the "Debtors' Reply"); Supplemental Declaration of Sean A. Mitchell in Support of Debtors' Motion to Dismiss the Adversary Complaint (ECF No. 83) (the "Supplemental Mitchell Declaration"); and Debtors' Amended Reply in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 93) (the "Debtors' Amended Reply").
+6 See Debtors' Notice of Motion to Dismiss the Adversary Complaint (ECF No. 15), and Memorandum of Law in Support thereof (ECF No. 16) (the "Debtors' MTD" or "Debtor Defendants' Motion"); Declaration of Sean A. Mitchell in Support of Debtors' Memorandum of Law in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 17) (the "Mitchell Declaration"); Debtors' Reply in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 82) (the "Debtors' Reply"); Supplemental Declaration of Sean A. Mitchell in Support of Debtors' Motion to Dismiss the Adversary Complaint (ECF No. 83) (the "Supplemental Mitchell Declaration"); and Debtors' Amended Reply in Support of Their Motion to Dismiss the Adversary Complaint (ECF No. 93) (the "Debtors' Amended Reply").

-6 See Notice of Defendants Jefferies Finance LLC and Jefferies LLC's Motion to Dismiss Plaintiffs' Adversary Complaint (ECF No. 23), and Memorandum of Law in Support thereof (ECF No. 25) (the "Jefferies' MTD"); and Reply Memorandum of Law in Further Support of Defendants Jefferies Finance LLC and Jefferies LLC's Motion to Dismiss (ECF No. 79) (the "Jefferies Reply").
+7 See Notice of Defendants Jefferies Finance LLC and Jefferies LLC's Motion to Dismiss Plaintiffs' Adversary Complaint (ECF No. 23), and Memorandum of Law in Support thereof (ECF No. 25) (the "Jefferies' MTD"); and Reply Memorandum of Law in Further Support of Defendants Jefferies Finance LLC and Jefferies LLC's Motion to Dismiss (ECF No. 79) (the "Jefferies Reply").

-7 See Notice of BrandCo Lenders' Motion to Dismiss Adversary Proceeding Complaint (ECF Nos.
-21 and 24), and Memorandum of Law in Support thereof (ECF No. 26) (the "BrandCo Lenders' MTD"); Declaration of Elliot Moskowitz in Support of the BrandCo Lenders' Motion to Dismiss Adversary Complaint (ECF No. 27) (the "Moskowitz Declaration"); and Reply Memorandum of Law in Support of the BrandCo Lenders' Motion to Dismiss Adversary Complaint (ECF No. 94) (the "BrandCo Lenders' Reply").
+8 See Notice of BrandCo Lenders' Motion to Dismiss Adversary Proceeding Complaint (ECF Nos.
+21 and 24), and Memorandum of Law in Support thereof (ECF No. 26) (the "BrandCo Lenders' MTD"); Declaration of Elliot

-Debtors ask the Court to dismiss all claims for equitable relief asserted against the Debtors, including any claims seeking specific performance, injunctive relief, or declaratory relief that specified agreements are "void" or should be "rescinded" (the First through Tenth and Twelfth through Seventeenth Causes of Action, collectively, the "Equitable Relief Claims"), or in the alternative, striking all Equitable Relief Claims pursuant to Fed.
+Debtors ask the Court to dismiss or strike all claims for equitable relief asserted against the Debtors, including any claims seeking specific performance, injunctive relief, or declaratory relief that specified agreements are "void" or should be "rescinded" (the First through Tenth and Twelfth through Seventeenth Causes of Action, collectively, the "Equitable Relief Claims"), pursuant to Fed.
 R. Civ.
 P. 12(b)(6) and 12(f) and Fed.
 R. Bankr.
 P. 7012.
 The Jefferies Defendants and the BrandCo Lenders also challenge the availability of equitable relief and argue that the Complaint fails to state claims for relief as against them under applicable state and federal law.
-Plaintiffs oppose the Motions.8
+Plaintiffs oppose the Motions.9

-This adversary proceeding arises against the backdrop of Debtors' effort to obtain prompt confirmation of a plan of reorganization that it hopes will allow it to resume profitable operations, put more sustainable financing in place, and stop incurring the enormous costs associated with remaining in bankruptcy.
-This Decision resolves only the Debtor Defendants' Motion.
+This adversary proceeding arises against the backdrop of Debtors' effort to obtain prompt confirmation of a plan of reorganization that they hope will allow them to resume profitable operations, put more sustainable financing in place, and stop incurring the enormous costs associated with remaining in bankruptcy.
+This Decision resolves only the Debtor Defendants' Motion, which the Court understands to be particularly time-sensitive.
 The BrandCo Lenders' and Jefferies Defendants' Motions will be resolved in a separate decision.